openbmc/webui-vue/docs/customization/build.md

 1. If making customizations to the default router, add `CUSTOM_ROUTER=true` key value pair to the new .env file.
-2. Create a `<ENV_NAME>.js` file in `src/env/router` **danger** The filename needs to match the `VUE_APP_ENV_NAME` value defined in the .env file.
+2. Create a `<ENV_NAME>.js` file in `src/env/router` **danger** The filename needs to match the `VITE_ENV_NAME` value defined in the .env file.
 The routes import in `src/router/index.js` will resolve to this new file.
 3. Define new [routes](https://router.vuejs.org/api/#routes). **tip** Use static imports (over lazy-loading routes) to avoid creating separate JS chunks.
    Static imports also helps to keep the total build size down.